 I promise you that process building isn’t as headache inducing as it may seem…

 It’s easy to over complicate things in our lives and process building is definitely no exception to this.
-You can get so het up on trying to transform everything that your end result is a more complex and difficult system to use than you first started with!
-Then you picture the developer of said system, writing page upon page of green and black Matrix style code, tapping away feverously at the key board.
+You can get so caught up with trying to transform everything that your end result is a more complex and difficult system to use than you first started with!
+Then you picture the developer of said system, writing page upon page of green and black Matrix style code, tapping away feverishly at the keyboard.

 Yes.
 This sounds complicated.

 I on the other hand enjoy the simple things in life, and embrace anything that can be refined down to its simplest possible form.
 By its very nature simplifying an action or task can serve its purpose with minimal amount of risk or failure, in return giving you a maximum result.

 In my eyes, every aspect of our lives should be in their simplest form.
 I believe nothing should be made more complicated than necessary, and this belief stands even stronger when creating a process.
 It may sound odd knowing how complex system development can be, but simplicity should always be acknowledged and aspired to.

 It is also worth noting that no process has to remain complex, any system has the capacity to be simplified, removing any unnecessary steps or requirements.
 This is achieved through a term known as Normalisation, but I’m getting ahead of myself, we’ll discuss that later.